Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 A Private Limited Company requires minimum 2 members and 2 directors, while an OPC needs only 1 member and 1 director (plus a nominee).
 OPC is exempt from AGM requirements and needs only 2 board meetings per year (vs 4 for Pvt Ltd).
 OPC cannot raise external equity; Pvt Ltd can have up to 200 members.

 Yes.
 An OPC can be converted back to Pvt Ltd by filing Form INC-6 with the RoC under Section 18.
-This reverse conversion is mandatory if OPC's paid-up capital exceeds ₹50 lakhs or turnover exceeds ₹2 crores.
-IncorpX offers this OPC to Pvt Ltd conversion service starting at ₹5,999.
+Since the Companies (Amendment) Act, 2021 removed the capital (₹50 lakhs) and turnover (₹2 crores) thresholds, there is no longer any mandatory reverse conversion trigger — the conversion is now purely voluntary.
+IncorpX assists with this OPC to Pvt Ltd conversion process, with professional fees starting at ₹5,999 (government fees separate).

 OPC offers limited liability protection and separate legal entity status that a sole proprietorship lacks.
 In a sole proprietorship, the owner's personal assets are at risk for business debts.
 OPC also provides better credibility with banks, vendors, and government tenders.
 However, OPC has higher compliance costs (₹10,000 to ₹15,000 per year).